malcolm-kee/malcolm-kee/apps/v2/src/pages/blog/sass-equivalent-for-react-children.md

 ---
 title: '@content: SASS equivalent of React children'
-date: '2019-09-19'
-tags: ['sass']
+pubDate: 19 Sep 2019
-summary: 'Use @content to inject arbitrary content into your SASS @mixin'
+description: 'Use @content to inject arbitrary content into your SASS @mixin'
-published: true
+layout: ~/layouts/BlogPost.astro
 ---

 Do you know that you can use `@content` in SASS `mixin`?
 It works like React Children.